RMS Ivernia (1954): Career

 RMS Ivernia was launched at Clydebank on 14 December 1954 by Mrs C D Howe, the wife of the C. D. Howe, the Canadian minister of trade.
 Completed six months later, she underwent sea trials, and then prepared for her maiden voyage.
-The original plan had been for her to set off from Liverpool on 26 June 1955, but industrial action forced a change of plan, and instead, she departed from Greenock on 1 July 1955, carrying 900 passengers and crew, on her maiden voyage to Quebec and Montreal.
+The original plan had been for her to set off from Liverpool on 26 June 1955, but industrial action forced a change of plan, and instead, she left Greenock on 1 July 1955, carrying 900 passengers and crew, on her maiden voyage to Quebec and Montreal.
 She arrived safely in Montreal on 6 July 1955.